 Town officials said a military engineer detachment has been deployed with equipment specially designed to repair roads quickly.

 "The first priority will be Ames Hill Road," said Tom Consolino, chairman of the Wilmington Selectboard.
-"If we can repair Ames Hill Road we
+"If we can repair Ames Hill Road we have a way into Brattleboro."

 He also said he is optimistic about having sewer service and water available in Wilmington by Tuesday afternoon, an announcement that drew cheers and applause from many in the audience.